2016 United States House of Representatives elections in South Carolina: District 4

 The 4th district is located in Upstate South Carolina.
-The incumbent is Republican Trey Gowdy, who has represented the district since 2011.
+The incumbent was Republican Trey Gowdy, who had represented the district since 2011.
 The district had a PVI of R+15.

 Republican primary

-After Gowdy declined to run for House Majority Leader following the announcement of the resignation of Speaker of the House John Boehner, in 2015, John Fleming, a Republican Congressman from Louisiana, told reporters that Gowdy would not run for reelection in 2016.
-Gowdy's office denied the report, and said that Gowdy had "every intention" of running in 2016.
+After Gowdy declined to run for House majority leader following the announcement of the resignation of Speaker of the House John Boehner, in 2015, John Fleming, a Republican congressman from Louisiana, told reporters that Gowdy would not run for reelection in 2016.
+Gowdy's office denied the report, and said that he had "every intention" of running in 2016.